apache/infrastructure-website/content/pages/qbot.md

 ### Jira-related functions

-You can ask Qbot to provide information about Jira tickets.
+**ASF Members** can ask Qbot to provide information about Jira tickets.

 **List Jira tickets for a project**